 The IIPP Fellowship Program provides students from underrepresented minority groups with education and training experiences critical to entry and advancement in international affairs careers.
 IIPP is a comprehensive program of summer policy institutes, study abroad, intensive language training, internships, graduate study, and student services that include mentoring and career development.
 Additionally, IIPP provides students with the education and training necessary to successfully enter, advance, and provide leadership in international affairs careers.

-The partial tution Lewis Freedman Scholarship was established in 1993 by residuary bequest of Lewis Freedman COL ’46 to encourage journalists to expand and deepen their knowledge of public policy issues.
+The partial tuition Lewis Freedman Scholarship was established in 1993 by residuary bequest of Lewis Freedman COL ’46 to encourage journalists to expand and deepen their knowledge of public policy issues.
 The Frederick Roy Martin Scholarship was established in 1995 through the estate of Nancy Martin.
 The income from these two endowed funds supports degree program students in journalism or broadcast journalism.
-For this scholarship, you will need to submit a sample of your prior journalistic experience.

 Established to recognize the involvement, dedication and leadership of Margaret Traub, AB '80, and Phyllis Dicker in supporting Harvard Kennedy School students.
 Eligible candidates for this fellowship must have demonstrated an interest in and commitment to issues related to the LGBT community.